armbian/build/extras-buildpkgs/README.md

 * Add a function for installing packages

-* Add a variable for dependencies or function for extracting dependencies from deb files
+* ~~Add a variable for dependencies or function for extracting dependencies from deb files~~

+* Use aptly to create local repository: this will allow solving dependencies on installation automatically

 * Add a variable for list of packages to install during debootstrap - **done**